The Importance of Self-Care for Caregivers

 Here are some self-care tips for our caregivers:

-1. Have a backup caregiver or someone willing to help if you become ill and need a mental break.
+1. Have a second caregiver or someone willing to help if you become ill and need a mental break.

-2. Reach out to support services that assist with household tasks such as shopping, transportation, meal preparation or virtual visitations.
+2. Reach out to support services that give you help with some daily tasks such as preparing nutritious meals, housekeeping, laundry and errands

-3. Do something unrelated to caregiving support whenever you can.
-Making time to do something fun or that you love will bring you back more refreshed and able to care for your loved ones.
+3. Make time to do something fun or that you love that is not related to caregiving that will bring you back more refreshed and able to care for your loved ones.

 Self-Care Mentally and Physically